matter-labs/zksync-era/zk_toolbox/README.md

 zks lint
 ```

 By default, this command runs the linter on all files.
-To target specific file types, use the `--extension` option.
+To target specific file types, use the `--target` option.
 Supported extensions include:

 - `rs`: Rust files.